 There are 4 different reasons why this is a problem:

 They really start to get nasty in the spring.
 So it is best to get crawl space repair services before then.

-So what can be done about your crawlspace?
+So what can be done about for crawl space repair?

 That’s a great question.
-There are many methods and products that are available that can help to improve a humid crawlspace as well as help to mitigate the issues that excess moisture causes under the house and in your living space.
+There are many methods and products that are available that can help to improve a humid crawl spaces as well as help to mitigate the issues that excess moisture causes under the house and in your living space.
 Some of them are more effective compared to others.

-Some people simply place a vapor barrier over the crawlspace floor.
-This prevents humidity from moving from the wet ground into the crawlspace.
+Some people simply place a vapor barrier (crawl space encapsulation plastic) over the crawlspace floor.
+Vapor barriers prevent humidity from moving from the wet ground into the crawl space.
 This probably does help.
 However, it doesn’t do anything with the humid air that comes into the vents or prevent mold growth which is bad for indoor air quality and can create structural damage.
 How can that be dealt with?

 Other people lay down a vapor barrier, and then seal up the ven and add a dehumidifier.
 This is an improvement.
 However, it still doesn’t address the air leakage coming from the concrete walls or joist bays.
 The walls have a tendency to soak moisture up from the surrounding ground all year long.